Back to Blog

 Best for: SaaS developers who need API-first email with built-in automation

 Sequenzy provides a REST API for transactional email (sending receipts, notifications, password resets) alongside a full marketing automation platform.
-The API handles subscriber management, event tracking, and transactional sending.
+The API handles subscriber management, event tracking, and transactional sending from a single integration point.

 What sets it apart for developers: you get programmatic control over transactional email AND marketing automation in the same API.
 Track a custom event, trigger a sequence, send a transactional email, all through one integration.
 The native Stripe integration means subscription events flow in automatically without additional webhook plumbing.